Policies & Procedures

 The Intramural Sports Policies and Procedures outline the operations of the Intramural Sports Program and are formulated to reach the long-term goals of the Intramural Sports Program and the Recreation Services Department.

 - A player may play with one team within a league during a particular sport.
-A male player may play for one Men’s Competitive team, or one Men’s Greek team, or one Men’s Recreational team, or one Men’s Residence Hall team.
+A male player may play for one Men’s Competitive team, or one Men’s Greek team, or one Men’s Recreational team.
 A female may play for one Women’s team or one Men’s team if a Women’s league is not available.
 Additionally, any player may play for one Co-Recreational team.

 - The Intramural Sports program holds the equality and inclusion of its participants in the highest regard.
 Every participant has the right to an unbiased and fair opportunity to play.
 When an activity makes a gender designation, an individual can participate based on their self-identified gender identity and is done in good faith.

 - A player is considered a member of the first team on which the player participates within each league.
 If a participant is found to have played on more than one team in a league, forfeits, suspensions and/or expulsions may result for all parties involved.

 - All coaches, team captains, and bench personnel must be on the team roster and meet Intramural Sports eligibility criteria.